Table of Contents

 When open, this valve allows the blood from the left atrium to reach the left ventricle.
 When closed, the oxygenated blood remains in the left atrium.

-The valve problems associated with mitral valve are
+The valve problems associated with the mitral valve are

 - Mitral valve prolapse